RuneKR/make-it-hookable/README.md

 | actor       | Actors carrying out the intended functionality of a hookable method |
 | post        | Manipulate the output of the actors                                 |

-Notice that multiple pre and post hook can be added.
+Notice that multiple pre and post hooks can be added for Returnable.
+Multiple pre, actor and post hooks can be added for Argumentable.

 # Usage
 To use this in your project and save it in the package.json file do: